The model of quark

 much less and equals 1.5•10–24 s.
 The analysis of other resonances N

-and Δ indicates that the peculiarities of their emergence in the processes of
+and Δ indicates that the peculiarities of their emergence in the processes of pions’ scattering on nucleons can be explained by the

-forces: a) between the magnetic moments of the particles; b) between the spins
+action of different forces: a) between the magnetic moments of the particles;

-of the particles; c) the Coulomb force; d) the magnetic Lorentz force; d) the
+b) between the spins of the particles; c) the Coulomb force; d) the magnetic

-spin-orbit force (the gravitational torsion
+Lorentz force; d) the spin-orbit force (the gravitational

-particles with different configurations of interaction.
+initial particles with different configurations of interaction.
 [2] If we do not consider a particular interaction

 model in each case and use the idea of quarks, then the quarks at the